Meet the Deputy Head of International Ops at Meero, Magali Ferare

 What is it like working in Operations?

-The key to ops, and the reason I like my job, is because I work really hard so that eventually I don’t have to work at all.
+The key to Ops, and the reason I like my job, is that I work really hard so that eventually I don’t have to work at all.
 I call it ‘doing the most to do the least’.
-If I bust my ass for three months and set everything up flawlessly then things just work, and all I really have to do is go back and check my early warning indicators to make sure everything is running smoothly and within parameters and that way I can just chill.
+If I bust my ass for three months and set a client, process, or project up flawlessly, and know the subject matter well enough to see problems coming and plan for them, then things just work, and all I really have to do is go back and check my early warning indicators to make sure everything is running smoothly and within parameters.
+Then I can just chill.

 What do you like about Meero?

 What I like about Meero is that if you are the kind of person who takes responsibility seriously, there’s no shortage of it.
 There's always something that needs doing and someone needs to do it.
-I have learned more and grown more in a year here from just saying, “Well...
-I guess it’s me” than pretty much any other job I’ve had.
-Now I don’t have to go hunting for problems anymore, they bring them to me.
+I have learned more and grown more in two years here from just saying, “Well...
+I guess it’ll have to be me” than pretty much any other job I’ve had.
+Now I don’t have to go hunting for problems anymore, people bring them to me.

 Can you explain what you do at Meero in three words?